 - Two letters of recommendation (can be emailed directly by the recommenders to INSD@unt.edu)

-All students in the Interdisciplinary Studies program must complete a statement of purpose.
-This should succinctly state why you would like to blend together coursework from more than one academic area to achieve your academic and/or career goals.
+All students in the Interdisciplinary Studies program must complete a theme statement.
+This should state why you would like to blend together coursework from more than one academic area to achieve your academic and/or career goals in a brief and clearly expressed manner.
 You should also include your anticipated learning outcomes and what you expect to have learned by the end of the program.
 Be specific, but also concise.

 Enroll in Classes